the-road-to-learn-react/the-road-to-react/manuscript/react-modern/forms.md

 };
 ~~~~~~~

 Forms aren't much different in React than in plain HTML.
-When we have input fields and a button to submit data from them, we can give our HTML more structure by wrapping it into a form element with a `onSubmit` handler.
-The button that executes the submission needs only the "submit" `type`.
+When we have input fields and a button to submit data from them, we can give our HTML more structure by wrapping it into a form element with a `onSubmit` attribute.
+The button that executes the submission therefore needs the "submit" `type` to refer the process to the form element's handler.
 After all, it makes it more accessible for keyboard users as well.

 ### Exercises: